BradHutchings/Mmojo-Server-v1/docs/NEW-21-Download-gguf-Files.md

 ### About this Step - DO THIS ONCE
 In this step, we will download some `gguf` files we will need from Hugging Face and copy them to our Mmojo share for later use.

+Perform this step in both your x86_64 and your aarch64 (arm64) build environments.

 ---
 ### Environment Variables